HalfBottleOfMind/bug-free-eureca/README.md

 # bug-free-eureca

-Idea of this project is to create **in-terminal asynchronous clicker** with Python.
+Idea of this project is to create **console asynchronous clicker** with Python.

 I am doing this because:
 - i want to learn how to use async in a console application